ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/project_structure.md

 ### Preserve raw data

-You should not alter raw data - treat it as read-only.
+You should not alter raw data, instead treat it as read-only.
 You should conduct data cleaning on a copy of the raw data, so that you can document which cleaning decisions have been made.

 Your project structure should include an immutable store for raw data.
 This does not have to be inside the code repository and it is usually best to separate operational folders for inputs and outputs from the code base.